cisagov/ncats-data-dictionary/NCATS_Data_Dictionary.md

 ### findings Collection ###

-- `_id`: Unique key for DB to identify individual finding
+- `_id` [ObjectId]: Unique key for DB to identify individual finding
 - `Assessment Type` [string]: Type of Assessment [RVA, HVA, RPT]
 - `CI Subtype` [string]: Identifies which of 16 Critical Infrastructure sectors customer belongs to, if any
 - `Custom Finding Name` [string]: Custom name for finding identified by Fed Team Lead, if applicable
 - `Default Finding Severity` [string]: Default level of severity for this type of finding.
 Please see notes in Severity for more info on how Fed Team Leads assign severity ratings.
 - `FED/SLTT/CI` [string]: Customer Sector
 - `FY` [string]: Fiscal Year during which testing was conducted.
 Due to ever-changing cybersecurity landscape, more current data is recommended when conducting analysis
 - `Int/Ext` [string]: Was the finding identified during Internal or External testing?
 - `Man/Tool` [string]: Was the finding identified manually or with a tool (Burp Suite, Cobalt Strike, Nessus, etc.) Tool will not be identified
 - `Mitigate Finding Response Date` [ISO date]: Date on which customer responded with Mitigation data
 - `Mitigated Finding Status` [string]: Mitigation status as reported by customer during 180-day mitigation survey.
 Note-survey is optional and self-reported, no validation performed by NCATS that mitigations were performed as stated.
 Please be careful using this metric.
 - `Name` [string]: Name of Finding
 - `NCATS ID` [interger]: Standard number assigned by NCATS to the Finding Name
 - `NCSF` [array]: This array will list which controls in the NICE Cybersecurity Framework are applicable to the finding identified.
 This is a more universal standard than NIST 800-53
 - `NIST 800-53` [array]: This array will list which controls in NIST 800-53 are applicable to the finding identified.
 As NIST 800-53 is a Federal standard, this is more applicable for Federal customers
 - `RVA ID` [string]: Assessment ID during which finding was identified.
 Note - this number identifies the customer when paired with information from Assessments collection.
 This number is provided with Findings info to identify unique assessments.
 - `Service` [string]: RVA service during which finding was identified
 - `Severity` [string]: Ranking of severity assigned by Fed Team Lead.
 Severity can vary depending on importance of the system, or other environmental factors [Low, Medium, High, Critical]
 - `Std Text Modify` [string]: Was there a custom Finding name provided?